 and the equivalence between $\cC, \cC' \subseteq \tilde{\cL}_{n,q,s}$ can be stated as follows: there are $g,h \in \tilde{\cL}_{n,q,s}$ permutation polynomials and $\rho \in \mathrm{Aut}(\F_q)$ such that

 where the automorphism $\rho$ acts only on the coefficients of the polynomial $f$.
-In general, it is rather difficult to determine whether two rank metric codes are equivalent or not.
-For this reason, it is useful to introduce the concepts of \textit{left} and \textit{right idealizers} of a rank metric code $\cC \subseteq \tilde{\cL}_{n,q,s}$, that is
+In general, it is rather difficult to determine whether two rank-metric codes are equivalent or not.
+For this reason, it is useful to introduce the \textit{left} and \textit{right idealizers} of a rank-metric code $\cC \subseteq \tilde{\cL}_{n,q,s}$, that is

 and

 respectively.
 As shown in \cite[Proposition 4.1]{LTZ}, left and right idealizers are invariant under equivalence.
 Moreover, if $\cC$ is a linear MRD code, they are isomorphic to subfields of $\F_{q^n}$; see \cite{survey}.